Why Your Shampoo & Conditioner Will Eventually Stop Working

-We know that our bodies build up a "tolerance" to certain things over time — caffeine, antibiotics, and alcohol, for example — rendering them less effective unless the dosage is increased.
+We know that our bodies build up a "tolerance" to certain things over time—caffeine, for example—rendering them less effective unless the dosage is increased.
 So, does the same thing happen with our beauty products?
 If we're using something every single day, does our body eventually need more or something different to get the same results as at the start?

 As a haircare professional, I'm constantly asked why shampoo and conditioner seems to stop functioning after a few weeks or months.
 The questions I always get is, "Can my shampoo and conditioner ever really stop doing its job?"